Mikopet/mikopet.dev/_posts/2020-12-24-hello-world.md

 ```
 {:.boxes}

-Yeah, there is.
-We know the content needs to be created, maintained.
-So maybe an editor will do.
+Yeah, there are.
+We know the content needs to be created and maintained.
+So maybe there is an editor somewhere in the process.
-Thus we are in necessity of a back-office system inevitably.
+Thus (inevitably) we are in need of a back-office system.
-Now we know, the content is edited in this _admin_ somehow in some format.
-We are in monstrous need of authentication.
+So the content is edited on this _admin_ panel.
+We need to make sure that only the appropriate people have access to the system which begs for some sort of authentication.

-Let us say it loud: we want an application to manage the contents of the ... of the?! ...
+Let us say out loud: we want an application to manage the contents of the ... of the?! ...

 ... of the other application who displays the contents.